 Foliar feeding is generally done in the early morning or late evening, preferably at temperatures below 24°C (75°F), since heat causes the pores on some species' leaves to close.
 You should also make sure that the leaves do not stay wet for long periods of time as this can sometimes encourage pests and diseases like fungi.

-During the summer, you should be cautious when doing a foliar application.
+During the summer, you should be cautious when making a foliar application.
 The label will tell you what temperatures to avoid lest your leaves become scorched.
 It can still happen, though, even if you aim for cooler temperatures.